IanSkelskey/IanSkelskey/README.md

 ## 🧑‍🎓 Current Learning Journey

-- Expanding my expertise with technologies related to Evergreen, including PostgreSQL, Perl, and Angular.
+- Advancing my expertise with Evergreen's technology stack: PostgreSQL, Perl, and Angular.
-- Completing Harvard's CS50 Introduction to Game Development on edX at my own pace.
+- Developing game mechanics and systems with Godot Engine and GDScript.
 - Studying Spanish to broaden my communication skills.
-- Supporting the 2024 Field Day capstone team at ASU by providing technical guidance and support.
+- Supporting the 2024 Field Day capstone team at ASU by providing technical guidance and codebase integration.

 ## Featured Projects